-Sulfur content of diesel fuel for highway use is less than 0.05% (500 ppm) in the United States and Canada, and less than 0.035% (350 ppm) in the European Union.
+Diesel fuels for highway use in the United States and Canada require sulfur content less than 0.05% (500 ppm).

+Diesel fuel in the European Union requires sulfur content less than 0.05% (500 ppm).

 Experience shows that some low sulfur diesel fuels may have inadequate lubricity and their use may reduce performance in fuel injection systems due to inadequate lubrication of injection pump components.
 The lower concentration of aromatic compounds in these fuels also adversely affects injection pump seals and may result in leaks.